 - Add remaining ingredients and blend until you have a rough paste like consistency, scraping down from sides in between if necessary.

 - Refrigerate in an airtight container until further use.

-To freeze, put jerk marinade in ice tray and freeze into cubes.
-Then place in ziploc bag and store in freezer.
+- To freeze, put jerk marinade in ice tray and freeze into cubes.
+Then place in zip top bag and store in freezer.
 When ready to use, simply thaw as many cubes as you wish.